The flowers just bloom and bloom. I’ve had to go out on the patio several times and cut back all the plants that are growing so rapidly.

 The bunny, largest of them all, even got buried in the plants and herbs.
 I’ve cut them back enough that it can watch over the rest of the gardens.

-Poor Charlie Ross, having had so many teeth extracted, often has his tongue or a tooth protruding.
-I find it rather cute.
+Poor Charlie Ross, after having so many teeth extracted, often has his tongue or a tooth protruding.
+I find it kind of cute.

-He is taunted by the sounds of this ornery squirrel chattering up in the tree.
+He is taunted by the sounds of an ornery squirrel chattering up in the tree.

 I brought these violets over from the little blue house last year.
 Some look at them as weeds.
 But I like the symmetry of their leaves.